Current Language

 TRIGGERING ON LIN BUS ACTIVITY

 With the LIN bus properly set up, the oscilloscope will be able to capture all of the input signals, based on the occurrence of a bus trigger event.
-In this example, the oscilloscope has triggered when the identifier 01 hex is followed by a data value of 1E hex.
+In Figure 14, the oscilloscope has triggered when the identifier 01 hex is followed by a data value of 1E hex.

 The full LIN bus triggering capabilities include the following trigger types: